Equipment Guide

 • A stiffer boot flex will result in quicker response, while a softer boot will let you flex and absorb terrain more easily.
 More than ability level or even skier weight, the range of motion that a skier possesses in Achilles tendon flexibility and range of dorsiflexion should determine exactly what stiffness you may need.

 • New skis are coming out of the wrapper these days exceedingly well tuned and do not need further work beyond being waxed.
-Your skis should be waxed regularly though, as often as possible if you would like to help your ability to turn easily.
+Your skis should be waxed regularly, as often as possible, to help you turn easily.

-• Wipe your skis dry with a cloth or towel after every ski day – this helps keep the ski edges from getting oxidized and rusty, which really affects your skiing.
+• Wipe your skis dry with a cloth or towel after every ski day – this helps prevent the ski edges from rusting, which can significantly impact your skiing.

 • The length of most adult recreational skis should be about face-height.
 For beginning children or small, light people, chest-high is a reasonable minimum; chin-height gives a bit more platform as a skier begins to ski faster.
-For rockered (without camber) fat powder skis, add at least 10cm to get a longer platform to be able to ski deep snow.
+For rockered (without camber) fat powder skis, add at least 10cm to create a longer platform, allowing you to ski through deep snow.

 • Remember that powder snow is much less common than hard, packed, sometimes icy snow.
-The entire ski industry is entirely optimistic about powder snow and wants to sell you wide powder skis, which are much less effective and fun on ice and hard snow.
-Narrower skis put the ski edge directly under the ski boot which helps your ability to edge the ski and control speed on groomed snow.
+The entire ski industry is optimistic about powder snow and wants to sell you wide powder skis, which are much less effective and fun on ice and hard snow.
+Narrower skis place the ski edge directly under the ski boot, enhancing your ability to edge the ski and control speed on groomed snow.

-• Lightweight skis are much easier to carry and are less of a burden to ride up the chairlift with, however they are much less stable and smooth on hard snow and let vibration upset the skier’s stability on ice.
-Metal layers in a ski handle vibration much better, and make you, the skier feel much more confident and secure.
+• Lightweight skis are much easier to carry and are less of a burden to ride up the chairlift with; however, they are much less stable and smooth on hard snow and let vibration upset the skier’s stability on ice.
+Metal layers in a ski handle the vibration better, and make skiers feel much more confident and secure.

-• Generally, the cost of a ski reflects the internal materials that reduce vibration as you ski.
-Race skis are marvelously complex and stout and sometimes can be quite forgiving and fun to ski, but they are rare and expensive; fat powder skis are supple, soft, and floppy – great for planing in deep, uneven snow conditions, but they are compromised for edge hold and stability.
+• Generally, the cost of a ski reflects the internal materials that reduce vibration while skiing.
+Race skis are marvelously complex and stout and sometimes can be quite forgiving and fun to ski, but they are rare and expensive; fat powder skis are supple, soft, and floppy – great for playing in deep, uneven snow conditions, but they are compromised for edge hold and stability.
 There are exceptional values of ski performance that accommodate a wide variety of skier abilities, skis which can handle a variety of terrain choices and different snow conditions, that are available and can be found through professional advice and/or thoughtful ski demos.

 • Ski poles have several uses – sensory, balance, timing, propulsion – but mostly they are a tool for timing the unweighting movements in parallel turns, and until a skier understands this movement and usage, the ski pole becomes basically a distraction.

-• For measuring a ski pole, the skier should hold the pole upside down and grasp the shaft just under the pole basket and the skier’s elbow should be at a 90 degree angle.
-Longer poles than this are good for deep snow, steep slopes, and racing.
-Shorter than this can be helpful in moguls and terrain parks, and possibly for skiers who sit back too much.
+• For measuring a ski pole, the skier should hold the pole upside down and grasp the shaft just under the pole basket, and the skier’s elbow should be at a 90-degree angle.
+Poles longer than this are ideal for deep snow, steep slopes, and racing.
+Shorter than this can be beneficial in moguls and terrain parks, and may also be helpful for skiers who tend to sit back too much.

-• Expensive lightweight poles can be less fatiguing and are helpful in quicker, more intense turns but they can be more fragile.
-Less expensive poles are made out of cheaper materials and are weaker and more easily bent.
-A good alloy pole of moderate price can be reasonably light, quite strong, and durable.
+• Expensive lightweight poles can be less fatiguing and are helpful in quicker, more intense turns, but they can be more fragile.
+Less costly poles are made from cheaper materials and are weaker, making them more easily bent.
+A good alloy pole of moderate price can be reasonably light, relatively strong, and durable.

 • Ski bindings are generally a safety item, and therefore are more important than your skis.
 They release the boot from the ski when the skier is in trouble, in an attempt to protect the skier from injury.